hoaiphuong-clary411/Delivery-performance-of-Olist-Store/README.md

 ---

 ## 🔍 Executive Summary
-This project provides a comprehensive delivery performance assessment for Olist Store (Brazil), leveraging a 100K‑order dataset (2016–2018).
+This project provides a comprehensive delivery performance assessment for Olist Store from 2016 to 2018.
 The analysis identifies operational bottlenecks, quantifies the revenue impact of late deliveries, and provides data‑driven recommendations for optimizing logistics capacity.

 The dashboard is designed as a tactical decision‑support tool for operations managers and analysts, focusing on: